hashicorp/terraform/website/docs/language/settings/backends/remote.html.md

 # remote

--> **Note:** With the release of Terraform v1.1.0, we recommend using the Terraform Cloud's built-in [`cloud` integration](/docs/language/settings/terraform-cloud.html) instead of this backend.
+-> **Note:** The remote backend was introduced in Terraform v0.11.13 and Terraform Enterprise v201809-1.
+As of Terraform v1.1.0 and Terraform Enterprise v202201-1, **we recommend using the Terraform Cloud's built-in [`cloud` integration](/docs/language/settings/terraform-cloud.html)** instead of this backend.
 The `cloud` option includes an improved user experience and more features.

 The remote backend is unique among all other Terraform backends because it can both store state snapshots and execute operations for Terraform Cloud's [CLI-driven run workflow](/docs/cloud/run/cli.html).
 It used to be called an "enhanced" backend.